vladstudennikov/flask-xml-to-json/docs/DOCS.md

 -   **FR-008**: The user interface shall provide buttons to trigger the conversion process.
 -   **FR-009**: The user interface shall display the output of the conversion in a read-only field.
 -   **FR-010**: The user interface shall provide a button to copy the output to the clipboard.
+-   **FR-011**: The user interface shall provide a dropdown menu to select the data type for conversion (e.g., "Personal Data" or "IT Data").

 ## 4. Non-Functional Requirements